taurusilver7/pokedex/README.md

 get the location_encounters, and stats from the other api_routes.
 Dispatch the details to setCurrentPokemon global variable from pokemonSlice.

-The Description page has Info & Pokemon container components
+The Description page has Info & Pokemon container components.
+The container has the image element & the circular designs around it.
+The info component has 4 blocks with each on the corner of the page with absolute positioning & custom styled corresponding to the pokemon dominating color.

+Create a statsArray for the pokemon for its stats & type from the hard-coded typeArray, and populate the stats in the Info Component.
+Style the description page for various breakpoints.

 ## Learn More